Would you believe that a nice, tall glass of cold PICKLE JUICE could help your body, in half a dozen ways?

 “Pickle juice does have some benefits, but it really depends.
 The type of pickle juice matters.
 So does the health benefit you’re looking to gain,” says functional medicine dietitian Camille Skoda, RDN, LD, IFNCP.
 “A jar that’s full of dyes and preservatives won’t give you those benefits.”

-Skoda gives six ways pickle juice is good for you and how to reap the benefits.
+Skoda offers six ways pickle juice can help you, and reveals how to reap the benefits.

 1. Pickle juice contains probiotics

 Naturally fermented pickles — and their juice — contain helpful microorganisms called probiotics.
 Probiotics are live, microscopic bacteria and yeasts that you can also find in:

 “Your gut contains many bacteria species that are beneficial for metabolism, overall health, digestion and fighting sicknesses.
 They’re also linked to less anxiety, depression and better mood,” explains Skoda.